THIS is the salad of the summer.

 It’s so fast, so easy, and SO refreshing!
 I just love it!
 Bring it to a potluck, eat it as a cold refreshing lunch, or serve it along side some grilled goodies for dinner.
 It’s a total winner.

 If you’re unfamiliar with couscous, its basically little pasta pellets.
 It cooks really fast, is a fun texture, and is a great way to bulk up salads.
 I used large Israeli couscous for this salad, but you could certainly use regular couscous or even orzo instead.
-Regular couscous cooks a little differently, so take a look at this salad made with regular-sized couscous for cooking instructions and size reference.
+Regular couscous cooks a little differently, so take a look at this couscous salad (made with regular-sized couscous) for cooking instructions and size reference.

 I buy my couscous from the bulk bins at the grocery store because it’s super cheap and I can buy exactly the amount I need without having a half package leftover.
 I used about 1.5 cups for this recipe, but you could go up to to two cups if needed (it really doesn’t need to be exact).
 Also, if you want to bulk it out a little more, a can of chickpeas would be great!